QuentinRa/oneaudit/README.md

 * Remove backward compatibility caching code
 * email verification documentation
 * reduce the number of requests for snusbase by caching each domain result in the database rather than delegating them
+* subdomains
   * use crt.sh then virustotal with the output
+  * resolve ip addresses?
+  * add option to only keep some range(s) of IPs
-* implement subfinder as a provider
+  * improve subfinder integration

 ## SocOSINT